kaisama92/Game-Ranking/README.md

 * 8:00 Researching Typescript
 * 4:30 Researching how to use Typescript with an ASP.Net application
 * 4:50 Figuring out how to set up file structure for a REACT application that uses Typescript.
+* 5:10 Used CRA to create a react app using a typescript template.